cosmofur/EX716/docs/lesson06.md

 The idea behind these is, the core instructions do not provide negative versions of the core 'JMPZ' and other flags, here are their logical reverse as well as somewhat clearer terms for dealing with Greater and Less than tests than the NF by itself expresses.

+For ordinary function calls after the early lessons, prefer the friendlier `@Call(...)` forms when the function takes one to five simple arguments.
+The signature letters are `A` for direct/immediate, `V` for variable value, and `P` for pointer value.
+For example, `@Call(VV) MULU Width Height` expands to pushing both variables and then calling `MULU`.
+Use plain `@CALL` for zero-argument functions and for calls with more than five arguments.

 Following table is the core output macros that handle all the major IO though 'device driver' like calls.